theAIwolf/theAIwolf/README.md

 🔭 I’m currently working on Computer Vision Projects

-🌱 I’m currently studying B.Tech(AI and Data Science)
+🌱 I’m currently pursuing my bachelor's in Artificial Intelligence and Data Science

 💞️ I’m looking to collaborate on ML and DS Projects

-📫 How to reach me - ahmedmuzammil.ai@gmail.com
+📫 Reach me at ahmedmuzammil.ai@gmail.com

 <!--
 **theAIwolf/theAIwolf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.